abhishekyadav0888/RideEasy/README.md

 # able-laborer-3546

-# REST API for Bus Reservation System Portal
+# REST API for Online Cab Booking Service

 * We have developed this REST API for Online Cab Booking Application.
 This API performs all the fundamental CRUD operations of any Cab Booking Application platform with user validation at every step.
 * This project is developed by team of 5 Back-end Developers during project week in Masai School.